 With 160 years of history, Kulm Hotel is a St. Moritz legend still alive today.
 The hotel was present when St. Moritz became the epitome of winter luxury holidays and hosted the 1928 and 1948 Winter Olympics.
 So if there is one place that knows, how to do winter grandeur properly it’s Kulm Hotel.
 Located at the top of the resort, the place offers unmatched views of the vast lake and surrounding Albula Alps.
 With Michelin-starred dining options and interiors worthy of royalty, the levels of luxurious comfort don’t get better than here.

 The interiors are a perfect mix of traditional and contemporary.
-High ceilings, chandeliers, and plush red velvet sofas in the communal areas perfectly channel a timeless ambiance, while the rooms and suites are stylish and elegant with sophisticated furnishings; wooden elements and thick, heavy curtains for extra coziness.
-There are 172 rooms and suites altogether, and the luxurious Lakeside view suites boast the best views in the hotel.
-There is an impressive number of 5 restaurants and 3 bars, and the spa couldn’t be more fantastic – a pool with underwater music, an additional outdoor pool, several treatment rooms and a fitness area.
+High ceilings, chandeliers and plush red velvet sofas in the communal areas perfectly channel a timeless ambiance, while the rooms and suites are stylish and elegant with sophisticated furnishings; wooden elements and thick, heavy curtains for extra coziness.
+There are 172 rooms and suites altogether and the luxurious Lakeside view suites boast the best views in the hotel.
+There is an impressive number of five restaurants and three bars and the spa couldn’t be more fantastic – a pool with underwater music, an additional outdoor pool, several treatment rooms and a fitness area.
 The service is perfected to the highest level and you can expect absolute precision and discretion when staying at Kulm Hotel.

 In comparison with some of the other hotels in St. Moritz, Carlton was a later addition to the five-star alliance in the region.
 Opening its doors in 1913 and welcoming its first guests over Christmas the same year, it was the fifth hotel in St. Moritz to offer unmatched excellence and luxury.
 To this day, it has retained its status as one of the finest establishments in the region.
-In 2016 and 2017 it was voted “Switzerland’s Leading Hotel” and the Condé Nast Traveler Readers’ Choice Award has also acknowledged this remarkable property.
 All of the hotel’s 60 suites overlook the lake providing a spectacular panorama and it’s worth noting – all suites also have balconies.

 The interiors are the epitome of grandeur.
 Inspired by Russian tsars and imperial luxury, each room has a unique design complete with bespoke furnishings and a non-repetitive color palette.
 Berluti leather headboards, high thread count sheets, thick brocade curtains, marble bathrooms, Venetian stucco ceilings – do you feel like royalty yet?
 If not, it doesn’t take long in the Carlton to believe that you are.
 The staff is as excellent as the hotel itself and will make sure that you get the best St. Moritz experience during your stay.